Abhinav-Chaturvedi-095/stock_price_prediction/README.md

 2. preprcess the data -> test train split

-for time series split will be continuous because it next value depends on previous
+for time series, split will be continuous because the next value depends on previous

 ex: 120,130,125,140,134,150,160,190,154